snowlounge1212/snowlounge1212/README.md

 - 👋 Hi, I’m @snowlounge1212
 - 👀 I’m interested in ... ski\golf\gardening\cooking\cycling and living in snowcounty in Japan
 - used to work in Tokyo for International Finance Industry, doing trade processing application work
-- hoping to do some remote work from my lovely snowy villarge
+- recently completed Udacity's Data Analyst nano degree
-- 🌱 I’m currently learning ...python3, pySimpleGui and planning to do some AWS training
+- 🌱 I’m currently learning ...planning on next learing may be pyTorch
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... snowbunnniii@yahoo.co.jp